 Most states prohibit passengers from riding inside any towed camper trailer, whether it’s a travel trailer or a fifth wheel.
-They also include truck campers in their laws, so be sure to check each state you’re driving through, even if you have one of those.
+They also include truck campers in their laws, so check each state you’re driving through, even if you have one.

 However, some states allow passengers to ride inside a camper trailer, fifth wheel, or truck camper.

-Again, these are different vehicles, so you’ll need to check the laws for your specific RV.
+Again, these are different vehicles, so you must check the laws for your specific RV.
 For example, Alabama only allows passengers to ride in truck campers.
-Kansas allows passengers in all three types as long as they’re over 14 years old.
+Kansas allows passengers in all three types if they’re over 14 years old.

 On the other hand, California and other states permit people of any age to ride in fifth wheels or truck campers only if they can communicate clearly with the driver.
 Mobile phones can lose cell service, so this would include devices such as two-way radios.